Ghanashri-m/namasteReact/chapter2/Theory-Solution.md

     "react-dom": "^18.2.0"
   }
 ```
+(to allow newer versions of the package than the one specified 👇🏻)
 * **~** : `Approximately equivalent to version`, will update you to all future patch versions, without incrementing the minor version.
 * **^** : `Compatible with version`, will update you to all future minor/patch versions, without incrementing the major version.